RdotSilva/TypeScript-Data-Sorting-Algorithm/README.md

 ## Unit Tests

-Unit tests are included.
+Unit tests are written using:

+- Mocha
+- Chai

 To run the unit tests execute this command in the terminal:

 ```
 npm run test